 The chief priests and elders of Jesus’ day had succumbed to the love of money and of political power.
 They represented organizationally imposed leadership and ministry, not ministry of the Holy Spirit.
 The Holy Spirit had chosen Simeon and Anna to announce God’s Christ.
 The Spirit did not use the organizational leadership.

-And it was revealed unto him by the Holy Ghost, that he should not see death, before he had seen the Lord’s Christ.
+And it had been revealed to him by the Holy Spirit that he would not see death before he had seen the Lord’s Christ.
 (Luke 2:26)

 The rulers of Israel apparently did not recognize the Divine anointing upon Simeon and Anna.
 Because of their blindness to the things of the Spirit they rejected their Christ.
 Whenever the Holy Spirit brings an advance in God’s Kingdom, an advance that does not ensure the continuation of organizational leadership, the ruling administrators and elders will go to war against the Spirit.
 We know of no exception to this, and believe the warfare will commence anew as the Spirit announces His determination to raise up ministries and gifts among the members of Christ’s Body.

-From that time forth began Jesus to shew unto his disciples, how that he must go unto Jerusalem, and suffer many things of the elders and chief priests and scribes, and be killed, and be raised again the third day.
+From that time Jesus began to show to His disciples that He must go to Jerusalem, and suffer many things from the elders and chief priests and scribes, and be killed, and be raised the third day.
 (Matthew 16:21)

-Then assembled together the chief priests, and the scribes, and the elders of the people, unto the palace of the high priest, who was called Caiaphas, (Matthew 26:3)
+Then the chief priests, the scribes, and the elders of the people assembled at the palace of the high priest, who was called Caiaphas, (Matthew 26:3)

-Now the chief priests, and elders, and all the council, sought false witness against Jesus, to put him to death; (Matthew 26:59)
+Now the chief priests, the elders, and all the council sought false testimony against Jesus to put Him to death, (Matthew 26:59)

 The chief priests and elders possessed authority over the conduct of the Israelites.
 Because of their envy they murdered Christ.
 They were unwilling to submit to the spiritual authority of the Lord.

-And when he was accused of the chief priests and elders, he answered nothing.
+And while He was being accused by the chief priests and elders, He answered nothing.
 (Matthew 27:12)

-For he [Pilate] knew that for envy they had delivered him.
+For he knew that they had handed Him over because of envy.
 (Matthew 27:18)